 Great Yarmouth for industry

-As England's leading centre for servicing the southern North Sea gas field, the remarkable range of expertise and experience available in the area is unrivalled.
+As England's leading centre for servicing the Southern North Sea gas fields, the remarkable range of expertise and experience available in the area is unrivalled.
 Knowledge has grown and expanded as the offshore industry has evolved, with the development of innovative solutions by local companies.

 This experience and expertise has been transferred across industries, particularly into the growing offshore wind and renewables industries.
-Great Yarmouth has gained recognition from Government, being named as one of five Centres for Offshore Renewable Engineering (CORE).
+Great Yarmouth has gained recognition from Government, being named with neighbouring Lowestoft as one of five Centres for Offshore Renewable Engineering (CORE).

 As might be expected, quality boat building, repair and maintenance are also important industries for the local area.
 Great Yarmouth is home to high quality boat manufacturers ranging from large ocean-going sailing yachts and motor cruisers for sea and inland waterways, to lifeboat refits and traditional timber boat building.

 Norfolk is an agricultural county, and the port plays a vital role in handling and distribution services for companies involved in farming and food processing, such as grain handling.
 The town is also home to the UK's largest independent fertiliser producer.

 On the other side of town, just 15 minutes walk from the river port and north of the outer harbour, Great Yarmouth is well known as one of the UK's top seaside holiday resorts.

 Complemented by the surrounding seaside towns and villages, the Broads and Norfolk countryside, the borough's tourism industry employs 30% of the local workforce, is worth £591million per annum to the local economy and attracts in excess of 6 million holiday makers every year.